majesticio/whisper-server/README.md

-# Whisper cpp
+# Whisper Server
 ------------
-*this only works with 16-bit WAV files*
+Fast inference transcriptions using docker and whisper.
+Compiled for an RTX 4090 *this only works with 16-bit WAV files, see below*
->convert a file to 16-bit WAV:

-`ffmpeg -i input.mp3 -ar 16000 -ac 1 -c:a pcm_s16le output.wav`

 ## Setup
 ### Build with Dockerfile